JackSzwergold/Cheat-Sheets/content/amazon/amazon_s3_fuse_integration.md

 ## Install Tony Wang’s fork of `s3fs` version 1.59.

-The reason you should install Tony Wang]s fork of `s3fs` version 1.59 is that—unlike the main master code—his fork supports folders created by the Amazon S3 control panel.
+The reason you should install Tony Wang’s fork of `s3fs` version 1.59 is that—unlike the main master code—his fork supports folders created by the Amazon S3 control panel.

 First, make sure some core PHP development packages are installed like this: